-2.10 The Council is actively engaged with its partners in the Local Strategic Partnership for Rochford on the development of a Community Strategy for the District, currently out to extensive consultation.
-This strategy will impact on and complement both the Local Plan and proposals for the District coming forward within the context of the Thames Gateway. (see RDCSA 8).
+The Council is actively engaged with its partners in the Local Strategic Partnership for Rochford on the development of a Community Strategy for the District.
+The draft has recently been the subject of extensive consultation and work is now underway on the preparation of a finalised strategy for approval by the Partnership in March 2004.
+This Strategy will impact on and complement both the Local Plan and proposals for the District coming forward within the context of the Thames Gateway (see RDCSA 8).

-2.11 The developing Community Strategy will feed into the Council's Corporate Plan/Best Value Performance Plan and play a part in shaping the other planning and strategic documents which fall to the District to produce e.g. Crime and Disorder Strategy, Housing Strategy, Local Transport Plan, etc.
+The developing Community Strategy will feed into the Council's Corporate Plan/Best Value Performance Plan and will help shape the other planning and strategic documents which fall to the District to produce e.g. Crime and Disorder Strategy, Housing Strategy, Local Transport Plan, etc. As the Peer Review has remarked, it is important that the Council translates its emerging strategies into action.

-2.12 How realistic and robust the Council's ambitions are can be tested by an assessment of achievements against ambitions over the past three years through a comparison of BVPPs since 2000 (RDCSA 9).
+How realistic and robust the Council's ambitions are can be tested by an assessment of achievements against ambitions over the past three years through a comparison of BVPPs since 2000 (RDCSA 9).

-2.13 Feedback received from Partners, and Community representatives, (RDCSA 10) has been positive.
+Feedback received from Partners, and Community representatives, (RDCSA 10) has been positive.
+The Peer Review has praised the Authority for its commitment to partnership working.
 High public satisfaction, the lack of adverse press coverage, the low levels of complaints and a high level of community identity (as evidenced by opinion polling at the time of local Government reorganisation) all suggest a Council which is in harmony with its local communities.